Since I became a naturopath, the most common question I get asked would have to be: "How can I work on keeping my stress levels down?"

 Start mindful walking whenever you can, even if it's short amounts of time and just practice thinking about yourself in that moment.

 Observe what you see and let the thoughts that come up just weave around your brain like a wisp of smoke and dissipate.
 The idea is, the more this is practised, the easier it will be to train the brain to do this more often and in other scenarios.

 Soon, you will be less worried, less stressed and less anxious.
 It won't take your worries and stresses away, they will still be there but the time you spend thinking about them and getting yourself worked up will be reduced.

 I too, need to bring back more of the 'Camino' into my overly analysed and thought-about life and walking is how I am going to start to practice this again.

 One of my favourite photos I took on the camino - a local man on the road in front of me (see my shadow next to him?)

-I am still thinking about so much, more than the present, but I keep pulling my head back to the present with each step - focus on your surroundings and how you are feeling, don't be upset when you have found that 15 minutes has passed and all you have done is think about before or after - just start again, each moment in the present helps.
+I am still thinking about so much, more than the present, but I keep pulling my head back to the present with each step.
+Focus on your surroundings and how you are feeling.
+Don't be upset when you have found that fifteen minutes has passed and all you have done is think about before or after.
+Just start again, each moment in the present helps.

 If you can't get out before your partner leaves the house or perhaps it's just you and you have kids...take them!
 Whack them in a pram or stroller and get out and just WALK.